isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 If [ListGrid.dataSource](#attr-listgriddatasource) is also set, this value acts as a set of overrides as explained in [DataBoundComponent.fields](DataBoundComponent.md#attr-databoundcomponentfields).

-Note: grids with [useAllDataSourceFields:true](#attr-listgridusealldatasourcefields) will render the full set of dataSource fields in the order in which they are defined in the dataSource - in this usage the component fields array is just a way to customize the appearance of individual fields.

-Grids with [canPickOmittedFields:true](#attr-listgridcanpickomittedfields) will only show the explicitly specified set of fields, but will similarly show them in the order in which they're defined within the dataSource.

 ### Groups

 - databinding